DistrictDataLabs/PyCon2017/poster/README.md

 ```

 Except...
-- search is difficult, particularly in high dimensional space.
+- search is difficult, high dimensional.
-- even with clever optimization techniques, there is no guarantee of a solution.
+- even with clever optimization, no guaranteed solution.
-- as the search space gets larger, the amount of time increases exponentially.
+- time increases exponentially with search space.

 ### Enter Yellowbrick

 Yellowbrick is a new Python library that:
-- extends the Scikit-Learn API to incorporate visualizations into the machine learning workflow.
+- extends the Scikit-Learn API.
-- enhances the model selection process with tools for feature visualization, visual diagnostics, and visual steering.
+- enhances the model selection process.
+- provides visual tools for feature analysis, diagnostics & steering.

 ### Interface